Rethima-Reddy/sample/README.md

 </p>
 <ul>
   <li>
-    Once the user open the application even before login, they can view the list of books that are available in our library.
-They can view detailed description of a book by clicking on a particular book they want.
+    Once the user open the application even before login, they can view the <b>list of books</b> that are available in our library.
+They can view detailed <b>description of a book</b> by clicking on a particular book they want.
   </li>
   <li>
     By reading the description the user can know wheather they want that book or not.
 If they want that book they can perform any of the two options persent.
 They are as follows: